Pyleks/Milestone-Project-3/README.md

 ## Database
-This website have 2 databases, 1 for users and 1 for recipes, these are both being used to connect with each other as well being used to preform various calculations, and store all information on the page.
+This website have 2 databases, 1 for users and 1 for recipes, these are both being used to connect with each other as well being used to store various calculations, and store all general information on the page.
 All the content on the page is generated from these 2 databases.

 <details>